Cornell University Guidelines for Comprehensive Nutrient Management Plans

 Authorship

-This overall guidance document is developed by the following authors, at the request of Agriculture and Environmental Management (AEM) certified planners: Quirine Ketterings and Kirsten Workman, Nutrient Management Spear Program (NMSP) and PRODAIRY at Cornell University, Greg Albrecht, Ron Bush, and brendan Jordan, New York State Department of Agriculture and Markets (NYSAGM), Dale Gates and Josh Hornesky, USDA-Natural Resources Conservation Service (NRCS), and Sara Latessa, New York State Department of Environmental Conservation (NYSDEC), with review and input from the NMSP Internal and external Advisory Committees.
-To download this page as a pdf, click here.
+This overall guidance document is developed by the following authors, at the request of Agriculture and Environmental Management (AEM) certified planners: Quirine Ketterings and Kirsten Workman, Nutrient Management Spear Program (NMSP) and PRO-DAIRY at Cornell University, Greg Albrecht, Ron Bush, and Brendan Jordan, New York State Department of Agriculture and Markets (NYSAGM), Dale Gates and Josh Hornesky, USDA-Natural Resources Conservation Service (NRCS), and Sara Latessa, New York State Department of Environmental Conservation (NYSDEC), with review and input from the NMSP Internal and External Advisory Committees.

 College of Agriculture and Life Sciences Nutrient Management Spear Program